Enriqueta Martí: Biography

-At the same time as she was prostituting children, she was also practicing as a witch-doctor.
+At the same time as she was prostituting children, she was also practising as a witch-doctor.
 She claimed drinking the blood of children could cure tuberculosis, and offered creams and elixirs that could stop ageing and prolong life.
 The ingredients she used to make her remedies came from the remains of the children that she was killing, who ranged from 5 up to 15 years of age.
 She used the fat, blood, hair, and bones.
 For this reason, she did not have problems disposing of her victims.
 Martí offered salves, ointments, filters, poultices, and potions, especially to treat tuberculosis, which was highly feared at the time, and various other incurable diseases.
 The wealthy paid large sums of money for these remedies.

 During the Tragic Week of 1909, she was arrested at her flat on Barcelona's carrer Minerva, along with a young man from a wealthy family, and accused of running a brothel that offered sexual services from children.
 Thanks to her contacts with Barcelona's high society using her services, she was never tried.

 Over the next three years many more children disappeared, but as they were from poor families police investigations into their disappearance were minimal.

 It is suspected that she kidnapped a large number of children over a span of twenty years.
 She was finally arrested in a flat in El Raval; more evidence was found in flats in Barcelona where she had lived previously.

 Forensic experts managed to differentiate a total of twelve children with what little evidence they were able to recover.
 In spite of suspicions, and because Martí did not tally her activities, experts are unsure if she was Spain's deadliest killer.
 It is clear that she acted for many years in Barcelona.
 The public suspected that someone was kidnapping babies, and many children disappeared without a trace causing dread among the population.